degski/this_local/README.md

 ## tl;dr

-The library is called `this_local` in opposition to `thread_local`, it is mostly a PoC and as such a thing in progress.
+The library has been named `this_local` in opposition to `thread_local`, it is both a PoC and and a WIP.
 It provides a facility to easily add **instance-thread_local storage** to a class.
 This library is only useful in a context of multithreading.

 The main and only class has the following signature: